-The good news is that the veteran unemployment rate is the lowest in 10 years and well below the national average.2 For the first time in more than a generation, businesses are beginning to absorb substantial numbers of veterans into the private sector workplace.
+The good news is that the veteran unemployment rate is the lowest in 10 years and well below the national average.

 As an American and veteran, I am heartened by this trend.
 Yet there are still too many companies that have yet to discover — or rediscover — the benefits of recruiting military talent.
 Veterans are an invaluable and perhaps overlooked resource to private employers, especially for industries fiercely competing for highly-skilled workers.

-In the United States, two-thirds of companies report having positions for which they cannot find qualified applicants, with unfilled jobs costing the U.S. economy $160 billion each year.3
+In the United States, two-thirds of companies report having positions for which they cannot find qualified applicants, with unfilled jobs costing the U.S. economy $160 billion each year.